-Raul is interested in a wide range of topics in the areas of comparative public opinion, voting behaviour, political parties, and quantitative methods.
-Most of his current research revolves around voting support for radical left parties, left-wing populism and gender & politics.
-Currently, he is co-authoring a book with Luis Ramiro (UNED) on radical left voters in Western Europe.
+I am interested in a wide range of topics in the areas of comparative public opinion, voting behaviour, political parties, and quantitative methods.
+Most of my research revolves around electoral support for radical left parties, but I also research other topics including gender and politics and electoral change.

-Many of Raul's papers are available for download at Researchgate.
+Many of my papers are available for download at Researchgate.

 Prizes or Honours

 - Shortlisted for the Alan Beeston Early Career Researcher of the year award (University of Liverpool, 2017)